Unconventional superconductivity mediated by exciton density wave fluctuations

 where $G=s/p$ labels the two (normal) Goldstone modes, $\rho_G$ is the Goldstone mode stiffness and $\kappa_G$ is the anisotropy parameter, both of which are numerically calculated.
 We note that we have disregarded the dynamics of the Goldstone mode here, which when treated provides a more accurate estimates of the critical temperature (within the framework of Eliashberg theory).
 Since our focus here is on the qualitative behaviors of the superconductivity, we focus solely on the static components; similar studies of fluctuation mediated superconductivity also demonstrate the predictive power of examining the purely static component of the Goldstone action \cite{po_origin_2018, kozii_ivc_sc_tbg_2022,vituri2024incommensurateintervalleycoherentstates}.
-Employing the defined Goldstone modes ($\delta \chi_G$) in terms of the bare fluctuations ($\delta \chi_{\pm}$), we thus obtain the interaction term between the low-energy fermions $f$ (formed from the mean-field band) and the Goldstone modes:
+The interactions induced by the Goldstone modes between the low-energy fermions $f$ (formed from the mean-field band) \begin{blueblock} in the BCS channel is given by,

-Finally, we integrate out the Goldstone modes to obtain an effective interaction term between the low-energy fermions: